Baked Chicken Leg Quarters

 Step 1 – Season the chicken.
 Pat your chicken quarters dry with paper towels.
 Mix the seasonings with olive oil in a small bowl, then brush the spice mixture over the outside of each chicken leg quarter.

-seasoned chicken leg quarters on a baking sheet.
+oven baked chicken leg quarters on a serving plate.

 • Always dry your chicken.
 Use paper towels to soak up the excess moisture on the outside of the chicken quarters before seasoning and baking.
 It’s the key to crispy skin!

-• For extra crispy chicken legs.
-Consider baking the chicken on a wire rack placed on top of a baking sheet.
+• For extra crispy chicken, bake it on a wire rack placed on top of a baking sheet.
 This gives the dry heat of the oven a chance to touch every piece of skin, yielding crisper results.

 • You’ll know when the chicken is fully cooked and safe to eat once it reaches an internal temperature of 165ºF.
-To check for doneness, insert an instant-read thermometer into the thickest part of the chicken when they’re almost done cooking to ensure they’ve reached a safe temperature.
+To check for doneness, use an instant-read thermometer.

-• Avoid dry chicken.
+• Make it extra juicy.
 I found that covering the baking sheet with aluminum foil traps some of the moisture and prevents the chicken from drying out.

 baked chicken leg quarters recipe.